Blazemeter/jmeter-bzm-plugins/random-csv-data-set/RandomCSVDataSetConfig.md

   * `File encoding` - encoding of this CSV file;
   * `Delimiter` - delimiter that be used to split records in the file;
   * `Variable Names` - list (comma-separated) of variable names;
-  * `Random order`  - reading in random order;
+  * `Random order`  - The plugin will get records from the file in random order.
+This is the part that provides this element’s added value.
+If you don’t select this option, the element will work like the regular CSV Data Set Config.;
   * `Rewind on end of list` - if the flag is selected and an iteration loop has reached the end, the new loop will be started;
   * `First line is CSV header` - select this flag to skip header(used only if `Variable Names` is not empty);
-  * `Independent list per thread` - determines that CSV data set will be shared for all threads or each thread will be having own local copy.
+  * `Independent list per thread` - When this is checked with “Random order”, each thread runs its own random sequence instead of all of them going over the same order of variables.

 _***At the beginning of the test, the config reads file.
 There are a delay and a large memory consumption for large files.***_